dhirajpatra/python_django_rest_api_reactjs/README.md

-# python djangoapi rest api framework with react js
+# python django rest api framework with react js
 python django rest framework api back end with React.js front end application.
 You will know that how to use django rest_framework lib and how to use different type of serializers and call all APIs from React.js application.

 ## how to install